 Scroll down this one-page site design and you will understand the narrative that underpins this person’s creative projects.
 It’s an About Us and Contacts page rolled into one.

 If you click on an image, it will give you additional information about the story behind the picture, and maybe show a video or two.

-It’s obvious that the studio is confident about the work they’ve created.
+One color dominates the page, leaving room for the images to breathe.
+Making it obvious that the studio is confident about the work they’ve created.

 The menu is located at the very bottom of the page.
 This is where you can find the studio’s social media account and an email address if you wish to become Bedow’s client.

 There’s a lot of information on this website, but all of the design examples given are very focused and visual.

 Clean and stylish, the ETQ Amsterdams website acts as an online catalog and directs users to social media accounts, where you can learn more about the company’s design principles.

 All of the information is easily digestible thanks to the website’s bright design.
 You can view their products in great detail and easily order anything that you find interesting.

 If you’re planning to create an eCommerce website, it would be worth taking some lessons from the product presentation of companies like this.